 Paragard IUD Lawsuits

-Our medical device injury lawyers are investigating personal injury lawsuits for women who have been injured by the Paragard intrauterine birth control device (IUD).
+Our birth control injury lawyers are investigating potential lawsuits for women who have been injured by the Paragard intrauterine birth control device (IUD).
 While this medical device works well for many women, some have suffered complications during device removal.
 Several studies have also linked certain types of birth control with a serious brain injury called “pseudotumor cerebri (PTC).”

 Some women who were diagnosed with PTC after using hormonal products have filed product liability lawsuits.
 Our firm is currently investigating cases in which the Paragard IUD caused dangerous side effects including PTC and injuries during device removal.
 If you or a loved one used a Paragard IUD and suffered from serious injuries, you may be eligible to file a Paragard IUD lawsuit.

-Paragard May Cause Perforation, and Present Complications Upon Removal
+Paragard May Cause Perforation and Complications Upon Removal

 The Paragard website states that occasionally, the Paragard may be difficult to remove “because it is stuck in the uterus.”
 They add, “Surgery may sometimes be needed to remove Paragard.”